nortbotics/jekyll-ecommerce-theme/_posts/2014-09-12-common-problems-3d-printing-with-pla.md

 layout: post

 title: Common problems 3D printing with PLA
-subtitle: "lessons learned printing with PLA"
+subtitle: "problems with heat creep & pooling"
 cover_image: blog-cover.jpg
 excerpt: "This is an ongoing collection of lessons learned using PLA on 3D printers (specifically, the Lulzbot TAZ4).
 Hopefully my befuddlement, and eventual solutions, to some of the most common issues such as Heat Creep, Extruder Clogging, and Filament Leaking/Pooling will benefit others."
 category: "3D Printing"